Welkro/Seismic-Array-Analysis/README.md

 # Seismic Array in Wittewierum, Netherlands – Python Exercise

+## Note to Readers

+This article serves as an overview of the project.
+For detailed visualizations and code examples, it is highly recommended to refer to the accompanying Jupyter Notebook file: `seismicAnalysis_Netherlands.ipynb`.
+The notebook contains all the code, comments, and outputs necessary to fully understand the data processing and visualization techniques employed in this project.

 ## Introduction

 This project focuses on analyzing seismic data collected from a network of sensors in Wittewierum, Netherlands.
 The dataset provides valuable insights into the region's microseismicity, critical for understanding natural and induced seismic activities.
 These sensors, installed at a shallow depth of approximately 1 meter, were primarily designed to monitor microseismic events.
 The shallow installation allows for high-resolution data collection of local seismic activity, although it also makes the sensors susceptible to recording surface-level activities.